 Last night (after talking to a BFF for like 2 hours, and then watching Comedians in Cars Getting Coffee with Andy) I was cruising around Pinterest when I saw these.
 And that’s when it clicked in my brain.
 The rhubarb.
 Never mind the fact that it was past 11 PM, I had to come downstairs and make strawberry rhubarb gummies.
 HAD to.

 So I chopped the fresh rhubarb and simmered it with some frozen strawberries until it was soft.
 Then I added the dissolved gelatin mixture, and gave it a whirl in the Blendtec.
 I poured the puree into a rectangular dish, and put it in the fridge.
 No, back up, first I had to move around a bunch of stuff in the fridge, because there was no where to put the big rectangular dish.
 Then after some food Tetris I stored it away, and finally went to bed.
 Late.

 This morning I cut it with cookie cutters, snapped this photo, and presented the strawberry rhubarb gummies to my kids.
 (Fortunately, they weren’t hungrily hovering over me as I took the pic, which sometimes happens.
 Sorry ’bout that little ladies!)

 They all LOVED them.
 Which is good, because guess what’s coming again in the produce box this week…

 Strawberry Rhubarb Gummies

-6) Pour the puree into a large rectangular baking dish and refrigerate to set.
+- Line a large rectangular baking dish with parchment paper, pour in the puree, and refrigerate to set.